apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:

    The amount of space allocated to the logging directory (in MB).
+   The headroom amount specified by :ts:cv:`proxy.config.log.max_space_mb_headroom` is taken from this space allocation.

 .. note::

    All files in the logging directory contribute to the space used, even if they are not log files.
-In collation client mode, if there is no local disk logging, or :ts:cv:`proxy.config.log.max_space_mb_for_orphan_logs` is set to a higher value than :ts:cv:`proxy.config.log.max_space_mb_for_logs`, TS will take :ts:cv:`proxy.config.log.max_space_mb_for_orphan_logs` for maximum allowed log space.
+In collation client mode, if there is no local disk logging, or :ts:cv:`proxy.config.log.max_space_mb_for_orphan_logs` is set to a higher value than :ts:cv:`proxy.config.log.max_space_mb_for_logs`,
+   |TS| will take :ts:cv:`proxy.config.log.max_space_mb_for_orphan_logs`
+   for maximum allowed log space.

 .. ts:cv:: CONFIG proxy.config.log.max_space_mb_for_orphan_logs INT 25
    :metric: megabytes